Addict Steelst

 This is the tool that is used to pull out the inner cam bearing, and also to press in the new bearing

-New Andrews 485 camshaft in place, inserted into the new bearing.
+New Zippers Red Shift 528 camshaft in place, inserted into the new bearing.
 The red goop on everything is assembly lube.
 Everything gets a generous coating of this lube, which sticks better than regular motor oil, and lubricates the parts during initial startup when there isnt any significant oil pressure built up yet,

 New S&S cam plate installed.

-Cam and pinion sprockets reinstalled, and new S&S tensioner as well.
-Dont worry, I didnt forget the cps sensor rotor…
+Cam and pinion sprockets reinstalled, and new S&S chain tensioner as well.
+Dont worry, I remembered the rotor cup before torquing the bolts down 🙂

 Theres a HUGE gap here where I installed the new lifters, tappet cuffs, tappet block covers, and the biggest pain in the ass of the whole operation, installing and adjusting the Fuel Moto adjustable push rods, and then getting the covers back into place.

-I was SO ready to be done and just pushed ahead rather than stopping to take more pohotos.
-You can easily fund youtube videos that detail these steps if you are curious.
+I was SO ready to be done and just pushed ahead rather than stopping to take more photos.
+You can easily find youtube videos that detail these steps if you are curious, but its literally just the reverse of taking them out, except for adjusting the pushrods.

 New Cobra El Diablo 2-1 exhaust system laid out